BoolHak/NSerfProject/NSerf/SNAPSHOTTER_FIX_PROGRESS.md

 - ✅ MemoryUsage_ShouldStayBounded

 ### ⚠️ Existing Integration Tests (SerfSnapshotTest)
-**0/3 Passing** (Pre-existing failures, not caused by our changes)
+**0/3 Passing** (Pre-existing failures, unrelated to Snapshotter)

-These tests were already failing due to rejoin issues documented in memory:
+These tests continue to fail due to **memberlist rejoin logic issues**:
 - ❌ Serf_SnapshotRecovery_ShouldRestoreAndAutoRejoin
 - ❌ Serf_Leave_SnapshotRecovery_ShouldNotAutoRejoin
 - ❌ Serf_RejoinAfterLeave_ShouldAutoRejoin

-**Note**: These failures are related to memberlist rejoin logic (TCP push-pull, incarnation refutation), NOT to the Snapshotter changes we made.
+**Root Cause** (from memory investigation):
+- Snapshotter correctly saves/restores alive nodes ✅
+- Snapshotter correctly calls `JoinAsync()` with previous addresses ✅
+- **BUT**: JoinManager only sends UDP ping, not TCP push-pull
+- Node2's Alive broadcasts don't reach Node1's HandleAliveNode
+- Rejoin requires TCP push-pull for state synchronization and refutation
+- This is a **memberlist/JoinManager issue**, not Snapshotter

+**Snapshotter is Working Correctly** - The rejoin failure is in the cluster join protocol, not snapshot persistence.

 ---